Breast Screening Program

 - The breast will be examined by a Breast Clinician/Doctor

-- They will have their breast imaged either by mammography and/or Ultrasound
+- If required, they will have their breast imaged either by mammography and/or Ultrasound

 - Some patients may require further intervention e.g. need a needle biopsy test